Foundation By Laws

 • In the judgment of the Board, the business transaction is fair and reasonable to the Foundation and indicated in the minutes of the Board.

-• The Board of Directors of the Foundation authorizes such a business transaction by a resolution adopted by the vote of the majority of the meeting quorum.
+• The Board authorizes such a business transaction by a resolution adopted by the vote of the majority of the meeting quorum.

-If a Director is affiliated with the entity, which the Foundation is considering to do business, the Director shall excuse himself from the room during the vote and he abstains from the voting.
+If a Director is affiliated with the entity, which the Foundation is considering to do business, the Director shall excuse himself from the room during the vote and s/he abstains from the voting.

 X. Books and Records

-The Foundation shall keep correct and complete books and records of account and shall keep minutes of the proceedings of its Board of Directors; and shall keep at its registered office or principal place of business, or at the office of its transfer agent or registrar, a record of its Directors, giving the names and addresses of all Directors.
-The Foundation’s registered office and municipal address is: 548 Western Avenue, Room 142, Hammond, LA 70402.
+The Foundation shall keep correct and complete books and records of account and shall keep minutes of the proceedings of its Board; and shall keep at its registered office or principal place of business, or at the office of its transfer agent or registrar, a record of its Directors, giving the names and addresses of all Directors.
+The Foundation’s registered office and municipal address is: 548 Ned McGehee Drive, Room 142, Hammond, LA 70402.

 XI.
 Amendments